-Get back to basics with a health check-up, balanced healthy diet, 6-8 glasses of water daily, a good night’s sleep and maintain a healthy family-work life balance.
-Make sure you get enough protein in your diet to prevent muscle breakdown and damage, enhance recovery and increase fat burning for improved body composition.
+Get back to basics with a health check-up, balanced healthy diet, 6-8 glasses of water daily, quality sleep and maintain a healthy work-life balance.
+Make sure you get enough protein in your diet to prevent muscle breakdown, enhance recovery and increase fat burning for improved body composition.
 This provides you with a solid platform to begin any exercise.

-Current exercise recommendations include: 30 minutes on most days of the week, or accumulate 2½ to 5 hours of moderate intensity, or 1¼ to 2½ hours of vigorous intensity each week with muscle strengthening on at least 2 days.
-Make time to stretch before (active) and after (passive) your exercise, and build up your length and intensity gradually to reduce your risk of injury.
+Current exercise recommendations include: 30 minutes on most days of the week or accumulate 2½ to 5 hours of moderate intensity, or 1¼ to 2½ hours of vigorous intensity each week with muscle strengthening on at least 2 days.
+Make time to stretch before (active) and after (passive) your exercise and build up the length and intensity of training gradually to reduce your risk of injury.

-- Glutamine is stored in skeletal muscles and supplementing with glutamine helps to preserve muscle levels after exercise and maintain healthy muscle, immune and nervous system functions.
-Physical and metabolic stress increases your body's utilisation and demand for glutamine, so is beneficial during periods of increased physical stress.
-See more: L-Glutamine 750
+- Glutamine Glutamine is stored in skeletal muscles and supplementing with glutamine helps to preserve muscle levels after exercise and supports muscle health after exercise, plus healthy immune system function and nervous system health.
+Physical and metabolic stress increases the body's utilisation of and demand for glutamine, so it is beneficial during periods of increased physical stress.